Module: Camping

 end

-The Use method is setting up a new middleware, it first shifts the first argument supplied to Use, which should be the Middleware name, then initializes it.
+The Use method is setting up a new middleware, it shifts the first argument supplied to Use, which should be the Middleware name, then initializes it.
 That’s your new middleware.
 Rack based middleware accept a single argument to their initialize methods, which is an app.
 Optionally settings and a block are supplied.

 So a new app is made, and its settings are supplied, then immediately sent to the new middleware we just added.
 But the cool part is where we call meta_def. meta_def takes a symbol and a block, and defines a class method into the current context.
 Our current context is our camping app.
 So when we call it below we’re redefining the call method to call the new middleware that we just added.
 The ‘m` variable below represents our newly created middleware object, that we initialized with our old app. and because we’re defining a new call method with a block, it’s captured in that block.